 The opportunity to serve Mass is open to all people beginning with 4th graders.
-Masses served include 4:30pm Saturday, and 8:30am and 11:00am Sunday, as well as the 9:00am Mass during the week, weddings, funerals, and Holy Days.
+Masses served include 4:30 pm Saturday, and 9:30 am Sunday, as well as the 9:00am Mass during the week, weddings, funerals, and Holy Days.
 Training is available at any time, new servers are always welcome!

 The adult server ministry was formed in 1976 as a result of Fr.
 Dennis Grabowski discontinuing the use of child servers for the 7:30am Sunday Mass.
 He recognized that because of the early hour and the one-hour fast requirement, the children serving Mass were having cold breakfast or toast afterward.
 He felt it was not a good practice or good nutrition for growing children.
 As a result, the adult server ministry at St. Joseph Church is growing!
 Any Confirmed adults are invited to join this ministry.
 Training is available at any time!